brooswit/unity-magicavoxel/README.md

 #### `customPalette(Dictionary<int, Color> overrides, string name = null) → string`
 - Calls the VoxelDefinition's `customPalette()` method
 - Tracks created custom palettes for cleanup
-- When the VoxelMeshSelector is destroyed, automatically calls `clearPalette()` for all custom palettes created by this component
+- When the VoxelMeshSelector is destroyed, automatically calls `removePalette()` for all custom palettes created by this component

 **Automatic Updates:**
 - If frame or palette values are changed outside of the `selectFrame()` or `selectPalette()` methods, the component automatically calls the appropriate method with the new values to maintain synchronization.